The Challenge's Jenna Compono Is Pregnant, Expecting First Baby With Zach Nichols - E! Online

 "I was so surprised!"
 Jenna exclusively told E!
 News after the proposal.
 "We went to see the tree every year since we met and a lot of memories have happened in New York City.
 I was so surprised and it was so sincere and sweet.
 I couldn't be happier."

 And while the couple was originally scheduled to have their wedding over Valentine's Day weekend, COVID-19 forced the pair to reschedule for when guests can travel safely.
+They are hoping for a 2022 wedding with help from their Eventful Days wedding planner.

 "Well everyone, our wedding is now postponed until 2022!"
 Zach shared on Instagram last November.
 "It was a hard decision but it's for the best."